Understanding Umbrella Insurance

 Common Misunderstandings

 Umbrella insurance is not a catch-all policy.
-It’s specifically designed for liability claims, not general damages.
+It’s designed for liability claims, not general damages.

 Who Should Consider Umbrella Insurance?